openstack/charm-mysql-innodb-cluster/src/README.md

 # Usage

-The charm is intended for deploying a cluster (minimum of three nodes) and therefore does not deploy on a single unit.

 ## Configuration

-See file `config.yaml` for the full list of configuration options, along with their descriptions and default values.
+See file `config.yaml` of the built charm (or see the charm in the [Charm Store][mysql-innodb-cluster-charm]) for the full list of configuration options, along with their descriptions and default values.
+See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.

 ## Deployment

-To deploy a three-node cluster:
+MySQL 8 is natively HA and requires at least three database units, which are often containerised.
+To deploy a three-node cluster to new containers on machines '0', '1', and '2':

-    juju deploy -n 3 mysql-innodb-cluster
+    juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 mysql-innodb-cluster

-The name of the cluster can be customized at deploy time:
+A cloud application is joined to the database via an instance of mysql-router.
+For a pre-existing keystone application:

-    juju deploy -n 3 mysql-innodb-cluster --config cluster-name myCluster
+    juju deploy mysql-router keystone-mysql-router

-Add a relation to a MySQL 8 Router (via the [db-router][db-router] endpoint):

-    juju add-relation mysql-innodb-cluster:db-router msyql-router:db-router
+    juju add-relation keystone-mysql-router:db-router mysql-innodb-cluster:db-router

-A relation can be made to charms that use the [shared-db][shared-db] endpoint, however this should be considered deprecated:

-    juju add-relation mysql-innodb-cluster:shared-db keystone:shared-db
+    juju add-relation keystone-mysql-router:shared-db keystone:shared-db

-Nodes can be added to the cluster as Read Only nodes:

-    juju add-unit mysql-innodb-cluster

-See [OpenStack high availability][cdg-app-ha-mysql8] in the [OpenStack Charms Deployment Guide][cdg] for more deploy instructions.
+See [Infrastructure high availability][cdg-app-ha-mysql8] in the [OpenStack Charms Deployment Guide][cdg] for more deploy information.

 ## TLS